PE and Sport Funding

 How will money be spent on sport this academic year?

 - To improve teaching and learning in sports.
-By providing specialist sports coaches to improve the teaching and learning in PE and sports lessons.
+By providing specialist sports coaches to improve the teaching and learning in PE and games lessons.
 (Anticipated cost £5400)

-- To widen participation, encouraging the least active children to attend by providing after schools for sports, KS1 gymnastics and KS2 dance (included in costs above)
+- To widen participation, encouraging the least active children to attend by providing after schools for each day for a range of sports, gymnastics or dance. (£1350)

 The impact of the expenditure.

 Children learnt six different sports in the course of the year and were able to extend their skills through after school clubs and tournaments with local schools.
-In addition, children were involved children in after gymnastics.
-By the end of the Summer term 2015, over 90% of children within key stages 1 and 2 were swimming lengths successfully.
+In addition, children were involved in after gymnastics.